algorandfoundation/algokit-cli/docs/features/localnet.md

 ## Prerequisites

 AlgoKit LocalNet relies on Docker and Docker Compose being present and running on your system.
+Alternatively, you can use Podman as a replacement for Docker see [Podman support](#podman-support).

 You can install Docker by following the [official installation instructions](https://docs.docker.com/get-docker/).
 Most of the time this will also install Docker Compose, but if not you can [follow the instructions](https://docs.docker.com/compose/install/) for that too.